ClimenteA/Local-Remote-Developer-Jobs-Aggregator/README.md

 # Local Remote Developer Jobs Aggregator

 Easily keep track the jobs you've applied in one place.
+No more questions like: "Did I applied to this job before?
+Hmm... looks familiar".
-Fork it and modify it with your own prefered job boards.
+If you know a bit of javascript - fork it and modify it for your prefered job boards and jobs types.

 ## Quickstart